-Generally, measurements along a route or drive test measurements are performed for measuring and assessing a mobile radio network's coverage, capacity and quality of service [2].
+Generally, measurements along a route or drive test measurements are performed for measuring and assessing a mobile radio network's coverage, capacity and quality of service [3].

 For administrations this method is applicable to assess the overspill of MFCN signals from neighbouring countries in border regions.
 Although there may not be a case of harmful interference, excess signals strengths may result in mobiles unintentionally logging into the foreign network, thereby introducing roaming charges for the users in border regions.
 For operators this could also result in a reduction of coverage area.
-Such overspill of signal strength usually could be observed when a foreign country operator exceeds provisions of the cross-border coordination agreement (Infringement of the agreement).
+Such overspill of signal strength usually could be observed when a foreign country operator exceeds provisions of the cross-border coordination agreement (infringement of the agreement).

 The main purpose of the measurements along a route is to identify and measure MFCN signals of a neighbouring country which creates the overspill.

 The drawback of this method is higher measurement uncertainty compared to measurements in fixed locations due to the influence of ground reflections and reflections from many obstructions (also from metallic roof of the vehicle) while driving.
-For that reason, measurements along a route are intended for statistical evaluation of the signal coverage and determination of the place and amount of signal overspill from neighboring country.
+For that reason, measurements along a route are intended for statistical evaluation of the signal coverage and determination of the place and amount of signal overspill from neighbouring country.

-After measurements along a route, administrations might have decide on measurements at fixed points (cluster measurements) a to get more accurate measurement results.
+After measurements along a route, administrations might have to decide on measurements at fixed points (cluster measurements) to get more accurate measurement results.

 Required equipment